AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/object_detection.en.md

 ### 4.1 Data Preparation

 Before model training, prepare the corresponding dataset for the task module.
-PaddleX provides a data validation feature for each module, and **only datasets that pass validation can be used for model training**.
+PaddleX provides a data validation feature for each module, and <b>only datasets that pass validation can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use a private dataset for model training, refer to the [PaddleX Object Detection Task Module Data Annotation Guide](../../../data_annotations/cv_modules/object_detection.en.md).

 #### 4.1.1 Download Demo Data